kelvinsjk/mathlified/sites/mathlified/docs/mathlified/getting-started.md

 npm install --global tsx
 ```

-Alternatively, you can also change the config option `tsxCommand`
+Alternatively, you can also change the config option `tsxCmd`
 to commands like `npx tsx` or `pnpm dlx` to avoid global installation.

 <details>